-EQUALIZATION

-(Solid State Relays Only in 2-Stage Mode Only)
+EQUALIZATION (Solid State Relays in 2-Stage Mode Only)

-Equalization mode is also temperature compensated if you have the optional probe connected.
+Equalization mode is Not temperature compensated if you have the optional probe connected.
 A lot of small systems may not generate enough power to fully equalize the batteries.
-To equalize your FLA batteries:
+To equalize your FLA batteries (Follow Manufactures Recommendations!
+Check/Fill Battery water level Before and After!):